-For a table of illuminance values for common tasks, see the Autodesk Sustainability Workshop.
+For a table of illuminance values for common tasks, see the Measuring Light Levels page.

 Daylighting performance depends on the design and the day, time, and sky conditions.
 Illuminance renderings for representative times offer a way to understand the performance of a space for daylighting.
 For example, the LEED daylighting credit (8.1) requires 75% of regularly occupied spaces to have daylight illuminance values between 10 and 500 foot-candles in a clear sky condition on September 21 at 9am and 3pm.
 Other metrics like Daylight Autonomy aggregate illuminance values for the entire year.
-For more information on measuring light, see the Autodesk Sustainability Workshop.
+For more information on measuring light, see the Measuring Light Levels page.

 Workflow Summary: Illuminance Rendering in Revit.

 1. From the View ribbon, select Render in Cloud.

 2. You will be prompted with the following screen.
 It may take a few seconds for the dialog box to appear.
 Select a 3D View for the illuminance rendering.
 You can select one or multiple views to render at the same time.
 The 3D views in the dialog box correspond to the 3D views you created in your project (See Setting Up Your Revit Model for Illuminance Rendering later in this playlist).